howardkyu/Lightrail-API-V2-Docs/docs/promotions.md

 #### 1. Personalized Promotion Attached to a Customer
 In the [Promotion Program Creation Flow](www.lightrail.com) (not yet live) you'll select the option "Personalized Customer Promotion".

-Also, if no Customer exists, you first need to create one to associate the `Account` with.
+Also, if no Customer exists, you first need to create one to associate with the `Account`.
 Below is the request to create a Customer.
 See [here](https://lightrailapi.docs.apiary.io/#reference/0/customers/create-customer) for full details on the `/customers` endpoint.

 `POST https://api.lightrail.com/v2/customers`